Political parties in Flanders: Socialists/Social Democrats

 The modern Socialist party have lost its original Marxist ideology.
-They are now social-democratic parties similar to those also affiliated to the pan-European Party of European Socialists.
+They are now social-democratic parties similar to those also affiliated to the Party of European Socialists, a European political party.
 The Socialists have been part of many postwar governments and have produced some of the country's most distinguished statesmen.
 As with the Belgian Christian Democrats, the Belgian Socialist Party also split along linguistic lines in 1978.

 In the 1980s, the Flemish Socialists focused heavily on international issues, and on security in Europe in particular, where they frequently opposed U.S. policies.
 However, first with Willy Claes, then Frank Vandenbroucke and with Erik Derycke as Foreign Minister, the party made a significant shift to the center adopting less controversial stances on foreign policy issues.

 In 2001, the Flemish Socialist Party (Socialistische Partij, SP) changed its name to Socialist Party Different (Socialistische Partij anders) and was most commonly known by the acronym SP.a.
 Until on 21 March 2021 when the current name Forward (Vooruit) was adopted.